yiuc/devsecops-jenkins-scanner/README.md

     `cdk destroy --all`
 2. Manual clean up ECR and S3
+3. Remove the cloud9 environment
-3. Check the Log group for any remaining logs.
+4. Check the Log group for any remaining logs.
-4. check you bill in next day
+5. check you bill in next day

 # 9. Reference